SoftwareSandbox/java9-repl/README.md

 ## Will you use it on your project?
+Naah.
+Maybe using IntelliJ snippets it might be handy to quickly test a library/framework.

 ## What are the reasons you won’t be using it?
-* Most developers will tend to use IntelliJ's 'evaluate expression' if one quickly wants to see the result of some statement.
+Most developers will tend to use IntelliJ's 'evaluate expression' if one quickly wants to see the result of some statement.

+Because you need Java 9 and our projects aren't yet on Java 9.

 ## /help